master-pk/senior-ror-bulk-import/README.md

 * You may install gems that you need
 * You may change the current implementation if needed or make assumptions you want.
 * Readme

+## My Implementation:

+* Created a model FileUpload, which will track the FileUploads in the system.
+FileUpload is polymorphic to support files of different types for e.g Company
+* Created a page to upload Company employees csv.
+* When file is uploaded a message is shown to user and file is sent in background for processing.
+For background jobs, I used sidekiq.
+* File processing is divided in two steps - Validation and Creation
+* Since file can have millions of rows, distributed file processing is used.
+E.g if file has 2million rows, 20 jobs with 100K records each will process it concurrently.
+* Batches are used for fetching and inserting data into MySQL.
+* Redis is used for syncing among the jobs and handling the dependent job of linking mangers to employees.
+* I have added comments in the code where required.
+* For showing errors, I have added the error log along with status in FileUpload.
+When the processing is completed the status is updated accordingly.
+In case of error, a log file is also attached to show errors in the rows.